Aidenwebb/connectwise-rest-api-python/README.md

 ## Requirements

  - Python 2.7 or later.
- - A Connectwise API key or token.
+ - A ConnectWise API key or token.
+ - A ConnectWise ClientID

  ## Installation

-    $ pip install -U connectwise
+    $ pip install -U pyRESTcw

 ## Usage